vertexcover-io/locatr/README.md

 Locatr package helps you to find HTML locators on a webpage using prompts and llms.

 ## Overview
-- LLM based HTML locator finder.
+- LLM based HTML element path finder.
 - Re-rank support for improved accuracy.
 - Supports playwright, selenium, cdp.
 - Uses cache to reduce calls to llm apis.